delta-9/shorturl/README.md

  - CSS - https://github.com/zeit/styled-jsx

 ## Possible security/scalability issue
+ - Environment and library security updates
- - One could flood the API with requests
+   - One could monitor security channels and put alert in place to update the libraries / environment.
+ - API floods
-   - To solve that, one could implement some API limitations (time and count)
+   - One could implement some API limitations (time and count)
- - The database table that store the short urls could overflow.
+ - Database overflow.
-   - To solve that one could use database clusters.
+   - One could use database clusters.
- - Too many request to the API
+ - Too many request to the API (memory / CPU issue)
-   - The api is already designed to be used in a serverless configuration, or in a cluster of servers.
+   - The api functions are designed to be used in a serverless configuration, or in a cluster, so one could configure the infrastructure accordingly.